ScazLab/ros_speech2text/README.md

 ## Google Cloud Speech + Google Cloud Credentials

-You'll need to install [google cloud speech](https://cloud.google.com/speech-to-text/docs/reference/libraries#client-libraries-install-python): `pip install --upgrade google-cloud-speech`.
+You'll need to install [google cloud speech](https://cloud.google.com/speech-to-text/docs/reference/libraries#client-libraries-install-python): `sudo pip install --upgrade google-cloud-speech`.
+And [google-gax](https://pypi.org/project/google-gax/): `sudo pip install google-gax`.

 You'll also need to get a JSON google application credentials key from your google cloud account.
 You'll put this file in your `ros_speech2text` package and link to it in the launch files.